DiogoFilipeG/BOOKSTORE/README.md

   Genres should be able to be selected as options from existing genres in the current catalog.

-> **TIP** We'll be looking at the following when reviewing your submission;
-> code standards, complexity, optimizations, code performance and Git usage.
-If
-> you're called for an interview, we'll reserve some time to discuss your
-> submission.
-Think about the challenges you faced, your approach and
-> improvements you'd make to this project.

-## 📬 Submitting Your Work

-**This project took time to create, please do not publish this work!**

-To get your contributions over to us, please use one of the following options:

-1. Create a **private** repo on Github and share access with a member of our team.
-2. Send a `.zip` file containing this project, your contributions and the Git history.
-3. Send a Git `.patch` file of your changes.

-We'll assess your work and share feedback through the recruitment channels.

-Thank you for taking the time to complete this technical assessment, we wish you the best of luck and will be in touch.

 ## 🧭 Getting Started